 5. Integrate Your Social Network Profiles

-How are you with names on the Web?
-It’s time to make sure that your name is consistent across all of them.
+It’s important to make sure that your name is consistent across all of your social media accounts.
 Some of us may choose to use some nickname for our Facebook account while have our official name reserved for more professional uses.
-Then there’s a case of including the middle name, dialect names, Christian names to different profiles.
+Then there’s a case of including the middle name, dialect names, or Christian names for different profiles.

 If you want to facilitate a recruiter’s search for you, standardize the name through all your profiles.
 Try not to use a nickname because it may seem less professional and less relatable to your actual name.

 Apart from your name, check if the details you have put in your various profiles about your accomplishments, prior experience, interests, and even photos are pretty similar as well.
 Once you’ve done that, link all your social networks together.

 6. Update Your Profile Regularly

 Of course, it will be pretty pointless if you have all those badges for people to connect with you but do not have your most updated information in those profiles.
 It is of utmost benefit to you if recruiters can easily see your most recent job descriptions, achievements and other life changes to accurately assess your capabilities.

 Failing to provide the most current content on your profiles may signal to them that you’re not interested enough to be headhunted.
 When you do update your profile, make sure that you do so for all other social networks so that you don’t frustrate recruiters with inconsistent updates.

 Read Also: Social Networks: How To Keep Up Like A Pro